 They did correctly put the spare on the tailgate, but a nice touch would have been to include the gear strapped to the hood.
 The mud painted on the model matches the dirty Jeep in the Winter Shield photos, but I think maybe Presley as an Army driver would rather have seen his Jeep cleaned up before it's put on display!

 So, the good news is these are great ideas for scale models, but it's hard to recommend them, because of the inappropriate castings and incorrect labelling.
 Of course, this recycling of old models is probably one shortcut which helps GreenLight release new Jeeps as frequently and inexpensively as they do.
 On the other hand, there's really no excuse for the sloppy documentation.

-Since the Army Jeep has just been announced in late 2016, it appears that there may be more Elvis vehicles coming in 2017.
-Let's hope GreenLight continues to be imaginative (but maybe do a bit more research.)
+As of late 2016, it appears that there may be more Elvis vehicles coming from GreenLight.
+Let's hope they continue to be imaginative (but maybe do a bit more research.)
 There is certainly room for more non-Jeep vehicles in the series.
 So far I think those have been limited to a 1955 Cadillas Fleetwood (70K JPEG) in several colors and scales. -- Derek Redmond

 See more Scale Model Jeeps from Greenlight.